joythakkar/experiment-5/README.md

+AIM:
+To study and implement C++ Bitwise Operators

+SOFTWARE USED:
+VS CODE

 Theory:
 Decision-making statements in C++ are used to control the flow of a program based on certain conditions.
 These statements evaluate a condition and execute a block of code based on whether the condition is true or false.
 The main decision-making statements in C++ are: if statement: